Q&A: What was your journey like and what did you learn from it?

-I have about 3 years in total of in-house product design experience working within a startup and now a big tech company and can give you insight to what I've learned while working in those types of environments.
+I have about 3 years in total of in-house product design experience working within a startup, scale-up, and now a big tech company and can give you insight to what I've learned while working in those types of environments.
 But first, I would highly recommend reading this article, it does a great job sharing the advantages and disadvantages of working as a product designer in a big company vs. agency vs. start-up: Designing at a large company, agency, or startup

 What was your journey and what did you learn from your own journey?

 I entered into product design with no formal design experience.